 When acquiring services in the Opening Master Shop you are required to choose a way to pay and let either us or the company which guarantees your payments have the relevant payment data.
-Our payment services are outsourced to PayPal Inc since 2007.
-All necessary payment information submitted to PayPal is stored and analyzed by PayPal Inc according to their GDPR following.
+Our payment services are outsourced to PayPal Inc since 2007 and Stripe since 2021.
+All necessary payment information submitted to PayPal and Stripe is stored and analyzed by both according to their GDPR following.

 Our justification for the use of your payment data, delivery address and billing address for the settlement of your purchase, and which you input pursuant to an order, derives from Art.
 6 (1) b) GDPR, since the use of the data is required in order to fulfill the contract requested.

 According to Art.
 13 (2) e) GDPR we advise you that the provision of your personal data is neither legally nor contractually required.
 Insofar as its provision is necessary for the fulfilling of a contract, this is made clear during the ordering process in compulsory fields.
 Moreover, you are not obliged to provide us with personal data.
 Not doing so will have no negative consequences for you, apart from the fact that it may not be possible to fulfill the order you desired.
 We do not process your personal data for the purposes of some automated decision making.

 2. Rights of the data subject

 - According to Art.
 15 GDPR to obtain information about personal data of yours processed by us.
 Specifically, you can obtain information concerning the purposes of the processing, the category of personal data concerned, the categories of recipient to whom the personal data have been or will be disclosed, the envisaged period for which the personal data will be stored, the existence of the right to request rectification or erasure of personal data or restriction of processing of personal data, the right to lodge a complaint, where the personal data are not collected from the data subject, any available information as to their source, the existence of automated decision-making, including profiling, and meaningful information about their details;